dcampagnari/drcschool/README.md

 # drcschool
 LaTeX Klasse zur herstellung von Unterrichtsentwürfen, Arbeitsblättern und Klassenarbeiten in den Fächern Mathematik und Physik in der Schule.

 ## HISTORY

 ### 2023-10-06 v1.0.3
- The macro \the@fakepage was redefined each time the fake page number was being reset, which was quite pointless.
+The macro `\the@fakepage` was redefined each time the fake page number was being reset, which was quite pointless.
- Added {hint} environment (copied from unituemnf).
+Added `{hint}` environment (copied from unituemnf).
 Further cosmetic changes.

 ### 2023-09-23 v1.0.2
- I had a small bug in \grid and \lines because of the missing "inner sep=\z@".
+I had a small bug in `\grid` and `\lines` because of the missing `inner sep=\z@`.
- Fixed also a mismanagement of \starredquestionmark.
+Fixed also a mismanagement of `\starredquestionmark`.

 ### 2023-09-22 v1.0.1
- Added \lines, similar to \grid.
+Added `\lines`, similar to `\grid`.
- Added horizontal versions of {multchoice} and {multresponse}.
+Added horizontal versions of `{multchoice}` and `{multresponse}`.

 ### 2023-08-30 v1.0.0
 Wow, after sixteen months and two weeks of school and two more weeks of heavy TeXing I think I've finally got something acceptable which I can denote as a version v1.0...
 From now on, version numbers will use the more customary numbering v[major].[minor].[patch] instead of the strange number/letter combinations I've been using.
 There has been some major code rewriting and a lot of new features have been introduced.
 Let us see how many bugs have crept in... :-) Here a short list of changes, in no particular order:
 - Biggie: Added fillable pdf worksheets and in general hyperref support.
- - I actually screwed up \label's, as amsmath redefines \label at the start of every environment.
-Right now I've fixed this, but every package redefining \label will break something.
+- I actually screwed up `\label`'s, as amsmath redefines `\label` at the start of every environment.
+Right now I've fixed this, but every package redefining `\label` will break something.
 In the long run I guess I'll have to put the version with solution first and the version without after.
- - \drcschool@fix@time was badly coded: first the test if more than 119 minutes, then the test for more than 59 minutes.
+- `\drcschool@fix@time` was badly coded: first the test if more than 119 minutes, then the test for more than 59 minutes.
 Larger time spans were not checked (admittedly, they would never occur...).
   Anyway, re-coded: the test is now performed recursively.
- - Fixed indentation at start of worksheets of all sorts by placing the appropriate \@afterindentfalse\@afterheading.
+- Fixed indentation at start of worksheets of all sorts by placing the appropriate `\@afterindentfalse\@afterheading`.
 - There was still a warning about a font size substitution, though I never really understood where it came from.
 I am pretty sure it was due to drcmath doing something with fonts (someday I'll have to rewrite that...) but I couldn't pinpoint the issue.
 Rearranging packages seems to have silenced the warning, but I still would like to understand what the freaking problem was...
 - Completely recoded the {schedule}.
-Now one can define different ``styles'' with different columns and related macros.
+Now one can define different "*styles*" with different columns and related macros.
 We'll see how many bugs I introduced...
- - Added a {schedule*} which does not start a new page.
+- Added a `{schedule*}` which does not start a new page.
   (Mainly for the documentation...)
 - The parentheses around the exercises' titles can be changed.
- - No {experiment} environment any more, but an \experiment macro with an independent counter which can be used together with \exercise within a {worksheet}.
+- No `{experiment}` environment any more, but an `\experiment` macro with an independent counter which can be used together with `\exercise` within a `{worksheet}`.
- - Removed the \sectionformat-related things.
-I was using a \section for exercises, but this would have collided with ,,normal`` sections.
+- Removed the `\sectionformat`-related things.
+I was using a `\section` for exercises, but this would have collided with "normal" sections.
 Not that I ever used them, but better safe than sorry.
-Now the counters
-   \c@exercise and \c@experiment are defined separately, and
-   \exercise/\experiment use a modified copy of \@startsection.
+Now the counters `\c@exercise` and `\c@experiment` are defined separately, and `\exercise`/`\experiment` use a modified copy of `\@startsection`.
- - The strange \vskip-\baselineskip I had in the \content of {schedule}
-   was indeed due to a bug in longtable (well, David Carlisle wouldn't agree...).
+- The strange `\vskip-\baselineskip` I had in the `\content` of `{schedule}` was indeed due to a bug in `longtable` (well, David Carlisle wouldn't agree...).
 I kind of fixed that, though that required some change in some other places.
 Results with older documents will result in slightly different vertical spacing, there is no way to avoid that.

 ### 2023-07-31 v0.4d / v0.4e
 These versions never really existed.
 They lasted a couple of days before I moved to the following version.

 ### 2023-06-28 v0.4c
- Completely recoded \crosstable; added global scratch length registers.
+ Completely recoded `\crosstable`; added global scratch length registers.

 ### 2023-06-23 v0.4b
  - In version v0.3b I defined the {questions} environment from scratch